 Interregional connectors are state highways that move people and goods over long distances between regions efficiently.
 These highways run mostly through farmland and natural areas with low levels of roadside activity.
 Typically, these state highways would originally have been set with 100km/h speed limits, however sections of some high-risk interregional connectors were lowered either because of increasing death and serious injury rates, deteriorating road or environmental conditions, or the way the road was used.

-See the full list of state highway interregional connectors managed by NZTA that are set to reverse by 1 July 2025 in the PDF list above.
+See the full list of state highway interregional connectors managed by NZTA that were set to reverse by 1 July 2025 in the PDF list above.

 The rule contains more information about the requirements for these local streets to reverse.